 3) I thought a new header font would spice up the text a little bit and make it pop.
 For this, you simply click on the header text element, and just above click edit > style.
 From there I changed the font to cursive.

 4) Finally, I decided to have some fun reordering some of our page elements.
 Now imagine that you wanted to feature an element that had been on your site for a while — this might be the key to redirect visitor attention.
 To do this, select your element and navigate to reorder.
 From there, it’s a simple drag and drop.

 5) There’s a lot more you could do here.
 I changed the sub-header text to match the pink background color, and you could edit the text, add additional images and more.
 But here is my final product.

 So, just like in previous “Adventures in SiteSpect” blogs, this redesign is purely for illustrative purposes and will not actually go live.
 The goat politely declined to give rights to use his likeness for anything other than educational purposes.

 But, normally, you navigate back to your campaign set up and select any metrics you’d like to track.
 You can, of course, track any conversions on your page.
-But, you might also smaller actions like scroll depth, time on page, site navigation depth, mouse hovers, and more — giving true insight into how your site visitors respond to your design changes.
+But, you might also track smaller actions like scroll depth, time on page, site navigation depth, mouse hovers, and more — giving true insight into how your site visitors respond to your design changes.